-Costs and unit estimation 2005/2006 value Notes Capital costs A. Notional rent £95 per person per week Capital costs excluded the cost of warden and staff accommodation but were based on the costs of actual schemes in the study divided by the number of people in the schemes to establish cost per person.
+Costs and unit estimation 2006/2007 value Notes Capital costs A. Notional rent £101 per person per week Capital costs excluded the cost of warden and staff accommodation but were based on the costs of actual schemes in the study divided by the number of people in the schemes to establish cost per person.
 This figure reflects the types of housing stock and proportions of single and multiple occupancy dwellings.
 This was converted to notional rents per year using a 3.5 per cent discount rate over 60 years and uprated using the BCIS/ABI House Rebuilding Cost Index.
-2 Revenue costs B. Salary and other revenue costs £85 per person per week Annual gross running costs were adjusted to ensure they reflected the costs incurred by residents over the age of 60.
-Costs have been inflated to 2005/2006 using the PSS Pay and Prices Index.
+2 Revenue costs 3.
+Salary and other revenue costs £86 per person per week Annual gross running costs were adjusted to ensure they reflected the costs incurred by residents over the age of 60.
+Costs have been inflated to 2006/2007 using the PSS Pay and Prices Index.
 C. Agency overheads No information available.
-Personal living expenses D. Basic living costs E. Other living costs £81 per person per week £9.20 per person per week Based on Family Expenditure Survey (2001/2002) 3 estimates of household expenditure of a single person retired mainly dependent on state pension inflated to 2005/2006 using the Retail Price Index.
+Personal living expenses D. Basic living costs E. Other living costs £83 per person per week £9.50 per person per week Based on Family Expenditure Survey (2001/2002) 3 estimates of household expenditure of a single person retired mainly dependent on state pension inflated to 2006/2007 using the Retail Price Index.
 Basic living costs are those covered by care home fees (for example fuel, food and household goods).
 Other living costs are those covered by personal expenses (for example leisure goods and alcohol).
 The average weekly expenditure per person in all expenditure groups with the exception of household goods and services and leisure services has decreased slightly or remained the same as last year.
-F. Other health and social services costs £31 per person per week Average cost of service use was based on a survey of residents and unit costs supplied by the DH and the PSSRU.
+F. Other health and social services costs £32 per person per week Average cost of service use was based on a survey of residents and unit costs supplied by the DH and the PSSRU.
 Gross resource costs of services are reported here.
-Use of facility by client 52.18 weeks per annum Occupancy No information available.
+Jse of facility by client 52.18 weeks per annum Occupancy No information available.
 High dependency 1.24 x F Data presented allowed a comparison in local authority schemes between the average level of costs of health and social services and the costs of highly dependent residents.
 Highly dependent residents were those who fell into the Clackmannan D/E category (short interval needs).
 London multiplier No information available.
-Unit costs available 2005 /2006

-£180 per week sheltered housing costs (includes A to B); £211 per week service and accommodation (includes A to B and F); £292 (includes all costs borne by care homes (A to D and F)); £301 comprehensive package costs (A to F).
+£187 per week sheltered housing costs (includes A to B); £219 per week service and accommodation (includes A to B and F); £302 (includes all costs borne by care homes (A to D and F)); £311 comprehensive package costs (A to F).